NoPantsCarl/Palworld-Auto-Restart-Bat/README.md

 7. **Lines 27, 35, and 43:** Update the server IP address, RCON port, and admin password to match your server configuration.

-8. **Line 14:** Optionally, adjust the timeout duration before server boot.
+8. **Line 14:** Optionally, adjust the timeout duration after server boot.
 The default is 120 seconds, allowing time for the server to initialize before players join.

 9. **Line 53:** Set the path to your save game directory.